jmeier/geotechnical-simulations-with-moose/README.md

-# geotechnical-simulations-with-moose
+# Geotechnical Simulations with Moose

 > [!NOTE]
 > This document is still at an early stage of development.
 > Some parts already have text, others exist as bullet
 > points and the rest are just placeholders.
+Nevertheless,
+> I would like to share this document with you.
+I am happy
+> to receive comments and suggestions.

 By enabling massively parallel multiphysics simulation the open-source, finite element framework Moose